jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/frinx-features.md

     feature:install odl-restconf odl-netconf-connector-all

-### For an install that persists in future session
+### For an install that persists in future sessions
 To load features consistently and in accordance with our Daexim edit the **org.apache.karaf.features.cfg** file within the etc directory of your Frinx ODL distribution main directory:

 By setting the **odlFeaturesBoot** variable, the specified features will be loaded at startup, every time Frinx ODL starts e.g.